catherinepope/papermod/content/workshops/turning-your-research-into-journal-articles.md

 By the end of the session, you’ll have:

-- A range of techniques and examples to help you get going.
+- A range of techniques, outlines, and examples to help you get going.
 - Templates and tips to keep yourself on track.
 - A plan for your next piece of writing.